biolab/orange3/doc/widgets/unsupervised/mds.md

 1. The widget redraws the projection during optimization.
 Optimization is run automatically in the beginning and later by pushing *Start*.
     - **Max iterations**: The optimization stops either when the projection changes only minimally at the last iteration or when a maximum number of iterations has been reached.
-    - **Initialization**: Randomize sets them to a random position; the initial positions are also random.
-Torgerson positions the points using Torgerson’s method.
+    - **Initialization**: PCA (Torgerson) positions the initial points along principal coordinate axes. *Random* sets the initial points to a random position and then readjusts them.
-    - **Refresh**: It can do so at Every step, Every 10 steps or Every 100 steps.
+    - **Refresh**: Set how often you want to refresh the visualization.
+It can be at *Every iteration*, *Every 5/10/25/50 steps* or never (*None*).
 Setting a lower refresh interval makes the animation more visually appealing, but can be slow if the number of points is high.
 2. Defines how the points are visualized.
 These options are available only when visalizing distances between rows (selected in the **Distances** widget).
-    - **Color**: depends upon values of discrete attributes
+    - **Color**: Color of points by attribute (gray for continuous, colored for discrete).
-    - **Shape**: depends upon values of discrete attributes
+    - **Shape**: Shape of points by attribute (only for discrete).
-    - **Size**: Set the size of points (Size) or let the size depend on the value of some continuous attribute (Stress) of the instance the point represents.
+    - **Size**: Set the size of points (*Same size* or select an attribute) or let the size depend on the value of the continuous attribute the point represents (Stress).
-    - **Label**: Any attribute can serve as a label.
+    - **Label**: Discrete attributes can serve as a label.
-    - **Symbol size**:
+    - **Symbol size**: Adjust the size of the dots.
-    - **Symbol opacity**:
+    - **Symbol opacity**: Adjust the transparency level of the dots.
 3. Adjust the graph with *Zoom/Select*.
 Arrow enables you to select data instances.
   The magnifying glass enables zooming, which can be also done by scrolling in and out.
 Hand allows you to move the graph around.
 Rectangle readjusts the graph proportionally.
 4. Append the coordinates of each point to the data set.
 They can be appended either